-I love skateboarding, but I’m having trouble with my confidence.
+“I love skateboarding, but I’m having trouble with my confidence.
 How can I fix that?”

-Confidence is define as “a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.”
+Confidence is defined as “a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.”
 When you have confidence, you can roll up to the skatepark and not care about what anybody else says.
 Confidence is the ability to keep trying a trick again and again until you get it.
 You’ll stay up all night, because you know that you will keep going at it until you land it.

 When you practice, you’re pushing yourself.
 You’re trying something new.
 As you start out, the best thing to do is practice and make sure you’re having fun while doing it.
 Just.
 Keep.
 Practicing.